-Rooftop Aerial Tip: Many houses and buildings still have outdoor aerials on the roof, with cabling inside the house and a coaxial aerial socket in your living room.
-If you have, or used to have, cable TV in your house (such as Sky or Virgin), the aerial socket might be located near your satellite dish sockets.
+Rooftop Aerial Tip: Many houses and buildings still have outdoor aerials on the roof (or possibly in the loft), with cabling inside the house and a coaxial aerial socket in your living room.
+If you have, or used to have, cable/sat TV in your house (such as Sky or Virgin), the aerial socket might be located near your satellite dish sockets.

 Which channels can I watch on Freeview?

 And, again, for HD channels a decent reception is crucial.
-(Note, however, that you DON’T need a “special” aerial for HD channels – all outdoor and indoor aerials are “compatible” with Freeview HD – but it IS a matter of good coverage) Some of the major channels you can get via Freeview are:
+(Note, however, that you DON’T need a “special” aerial for HD channels – all outdoor and indoor aerials are “compatible” with Freeview HD – but it IS a matter of good coverage) Some of the major channels you can get via Freeview are.